-The Wave and White Pocket are located in the Vermilion Cliffs Wilderness area.
-This means they are remote and the landscape is unforgiving.
+This is a remote area and the landscape is unforgiving.
 You should be prepared for a hostile environment and able to survive for a period of time if you get lost or encounter unforeseen situations.

-We strongly encourage everyone traveling to the Paria Canyon-Vermilion Cliffs to have the following:
+We strongly encourage everyone traveling to White Pocket in the Paria Canyon-Vermilion Cliffs area to have the following:

 - Camera.
 Be sure to bring your camera!
 These rock formations are incredibly beautiful and you’ll want to capture the moment.

 - A high quality map of the area and a compass.
 You should absolutely get this map of the Paria Canyon area and you should know how to use it!